 What is a Hybrid Event?

+What are the best hybrid event platforms?
 A hybrid event combines both a physical event as well as a virtual experience for attendees to join from their computer or mobile device.

 In the past, the online meeting portion was typically just a webcast of the presentations as an afterthought for a small remote audience.
 In a post-Covid world hybrid events have evolved.
 The onsite event will likely have limited attendance and virtual online becomes the more widely attended option.